ryanhulke/ryanhulke.github.io/README.md

 const CONFIG = {
   github: {
-    username: 'arifszn', // Your GitHub org/user name.
+    username: 'ryanhulke', // Your GitHub org/user name.
 (This is the only required config) },
   /**
    * If you are deploying to https://<USERNAME>.github.io/, for example your repository is at https://github.com/arifszn/arifszn.github.io, set base to '/'.